TF-devops/sandbox-v2/README.md

 # sandbox-v2 with ansible-scripts

-1. Generate ssh key for user used
+1. Generate ssh key for user using below command

          ssh-keygen -t rsa

          ssh-copy-id root@<kubernetes-master-ip and kubernetes-node-ip>